 True Sciatica Relief in San Diego, CA

-True Sciatica Relief in San Diego, CA. According to the Mayo Clinic, “Sciatica refers to pain that radiates along the path of the sciatic nerve — which branches from your lower back through your hips and buttocks and down each leg.
-Typically, sciatica affects only one side of your body.
-Sciatica most commonly occurs when a herniated disk or a bone spur on the spine compresses part of the nerve.
-This causes inflammation, pain and often some numbness in the affected leg.”
+True Sciatica Relief in San Diego, CA. According to the Mayo Clinic, “Sciatica refers to pain that radiates along the path of the sciatic nerve- which branches from your lower back through your hips and buttocks and down each leg.
+However, typically, sciatica affects only one side of your body.
+Most commonly, sciatica occurs when a herniated disk or a bone spur on the spine compresses part of the nerve.
+Therefore, this causes inflammation, pain and often some numbness in the affected leg.”

 The sciatic nerve is the largest and longest nerve in your body.
 The sciatic nerve can be as thick as the width of your thumb, and runs from your pelvis down each leg.
 Each sciatic nerve is comprised of five smaller nerves that branch into the thigh, knee, calf, ankle and foot.

 Causes of Sciatica